 Configuration to reflect the GOP and latency structure setting used for encoding

 Note that in this CTC, GOP size for RA configuration is determined by the value of IntraPeriod.
 When IntraPeriod is greater than or equal to 16, GOP is set to 16, otherwise it is set to 8.

-Some coding tools are implemented or setup differently for inner and end-to-end configurations, as illustrated in Table 7 and Table 8.
+Coding tool configurations are illustrated in Table 7.

 Table 7 Tool settings for inner configurations